 What should you earn in the Netherlands?
-Find out the Netherlands’ minimum wage and how to seek arrears if you get paid less than the Dutch minimum wage.
+Find out the minimum wage in the Netherlands and how to seek arrears if you get paid less than the Dutch minimum wage.

-The Netherlands’ minimum wage depends on the age of the employee.
-Amounts are controlled by Dutch labour law and are reviewed twice a year on 1 January and 1 July.
+Minimum wage in the Netherlands is controlled by Dutch labor law and is reviewed twice a year: on 1 January and 1 July.

-As of 1 January 2018, the current gross Netherlands minimum wage amounts for a full working week, which can range between 36 to 40 hours weekly depending on the working agreement.
-As such, a monthly Dutch minimum wage is set and daily rates are used as an indication only.
+The wage is based on a full working week; this can range between 36 to 40 hours weekly depending on the working agreement.
+As such, a monthly minimum wage is set and daily rates are used as an indication only.

 |Employee age||Monthly Dutch minimum wage||Weekly Dutch minimum wage||Daily Dutch minimum wage|

-Your employer is also obligated to pay the new Dutch minimum wage as of each birthday.
-Flexi-workers, such as home-based workers and on-call employees, are also entitled to the Dutch minimum wage, as are contract workers, those who provide services but are not in a permanent position.
+Your employer must also pay the new Dutch minimum wage as of each birthday.
+Flexi-workers, such as home-based workers and on-call employees, are also entitled to the Dutch minimum wage; contract workers are also.

 Underpayment: What to do if you earn less than the Dutch minimum wage

 Your payslip should include information such as your basic pay rate and other commissions, as well as the Dutch minimum wage and holiday allowance for your age so you can compare the two figures.